-From time to time, we may announce or publish preliminary or interim data from our client studies.
-Preliminary or interim data from our clinical trials, including those from the Phase 3 trial of Acelarin for patients with advanced biliary tract cancer, a Phase 1b trial of Acelarin for patients with biliary tract cancer, a Phase 2 trial of Acelarin for patients with platinum-resistant ovarian cancer, the Phase 3 trial of Acelarin for patients with metastatic pancreatic cancer for which enrollment has been suspended, the Phase 1 trial of NUC-3373 for the potential treatment of a wide range of advanced solid tumors, the Phase 1b trial of NUC-3373 in patients with advanced colorectal cancer, the Phase 1 trial of NUC-7738 for patients with advanced solid tumors, and any future clinical trials of any of product candidates.
-In addition, while the Phase 1b trial of Acelarin in combination with cisplatin in patients with biliary cancer (the ABC-08 clinical trial) was conducted by the same investigators that conducted the earlier ABC-02 clinical trial in a similar patient population comparing single agent gemcitabine to the combination of gemcitabine plus cisplatin, the ABC-08 trial has many fewer patients than did the ABC-02 trial, which enrolled 410 patients.
+From time to time, we may announce or publish preliminary or interim data from our clinical studies, which include preliminary or interim data from our clinical trials, including those from the Phase 3 trial of Acelarin for patients with advanced biliary tract cancer, the Phase 1 trial of NUC-3373 for patients with advanced solid tumors, the Phase 1b trial of NUC-3373 for patients with advanced colorectal cancer, the Phase 1 trial of NUC-7738 for patients with advanced solid tumors, and any future clinical trials of any of product candidates.
 Preliminary and interim data from a clinical trial are not always entirely representative of final data.
 Preliminary and interim data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues, patient data are further examined, more patient data become available, and we prepare and issue our final clinical study report.
 As a result, preliminary and interim data should be viewed with caution until the final data are available.
 Material adverse changes in the final data compared to the preliminary or interim data could significantly harm our business prospects.

-We are very early in our development efforts.
+We are relatively early in our development efforts.
 If we are unable to successfully develop and commercialize our product candidates or experience significant delays in doing so, our business will be harmed.

 We currently do not have any products that have gained marketing approval.
 We have invested substantially all of our efforts and financial resources identifying and developing our ProTides, such as Acelarin, NUC-3373 and NUC-7738.
-Our ability to generate product revenues, which may not occur for several years, if ever, will depend on the successful development and eventual commercialization of Acelarin, for which one Phase 1b trial and two Phase 3 trials are ongoing, NUC-3373, for which one Phase 1 trial and one Phase 1b trial are ongoing, and NUC-7738, for which one Phase 1 trial is ongoing.
+Our ability to generate product revenues, which may not occur for several years, if ever, will depend on the successful development and eventual commercialization of our product candidates: Acelarin, for which a Phase 3 clinical trial for patients with biliary tract cancer is ongoing; NUC-3373, for which one Phase 1 trial and one Phase 1b trial are ongoing; and NUC-7738, for which one Phase 1 trial is ongoing.
 We currently do not generate any revenues from sales of any products, and we may never be able to develop or commercialize a marketable drug.
 Each of our product candidates will require development, management of development and manufacturing activities, marketing approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenues from drug sales.